mayank11196/meteora-django/README.md

 # METEORA
-An interface to easily access the pictures provided by NASA/OpenData of outer space.
+An interface to easily access the pictures of outer space provided by NASA/OpenData.

 ## Features ##
 * User registration